jeffgortmaker/pyblp/docs/examples.rst

 Problem Results
 ---------------

-The :meth:`Problem.solve` method returns an instance of the :class:`Results` class, which, when printed, displays basic estimation results.
+The :meth:`Problem.solve` method returns an instance of the :class:`ProblemResults` class, which, when printed, displays basic estimation results.
 The results that are displayed are simply formatted information extracted from various class attributes such as :attr:`Results.sigma` and :attr:`Results.sigma_se`.

-Additional post-estimation outputs can be computed with :class:`Results` methods.
+Additional post-estimation outputs can be computed with :class:`ProblemResults` methods.

 Elasticities and Diversion Ratios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can estimate elasticities, :math:`\varepsilon`, and diversion ratios, :math:`\mathscr{D}`, with :meth:`Results.compute_elasticities` and :meth:`Results.compute_diversion_ratios`.
+We can estimate elasticities, :math:`\varepsilon`, and diversion ratios, :math:`\mathscr{D}`, with :meth:`ProblemResults.compute_elasticities` and :meth:`ProblemResults.compute_diversion_ratios`.

 .. ipython:: python